learning-zone/nodejs-basics/README.md

 </div>

 #### Q. ***What is crypto in Node.js?
 How do you cipher the secure information in Node.js?***

 The Node.js Crypto module supports cryptography.
-It provides cryptographic functionality that includes a set of wrappers for open SSL's hash HMAC, cipher, decipher, sign and verify functions.
+It provides cryptographic functionality that includes a set of wrappers for open SSL\'s hash HMAC, cipher, decipher, sign and verify functions.

 * **Hash**: A hash is a fixed-length string of bits i.e. procedurally and deterministically generated from some arbitrary block of source data.
 * **HMAC**: HMAC stands for Hash-based Message Authentication Code.
 It is a process for applying a hash algorithm to both data and a secret key that results in a single final hash.